jamespet77/SaitekX55-joydev/README.md

 sudo insmod joydev.ko

-After these steps, the Saitek X55 should be detected as a single device.
+After these steps, the Saitek X55 Hat should properly function as a switch.
 You may need to repeat these steps after a system reboot or if the kernel module is reloaded.